tejzpr/Smriti-MCP/README.md

 ### smriti_store

-**"Remember this"** - Store a new memory.
+**"Remember this"** — Store a new memory.
 Content is automatically analyzed by the LLM, embedded, and woven into the memory graph.
+New engrams inherit the `cluster_id` of their most similar existing neighbor.

 ```json
 {